-- Rapadura or sucanat is great for some things, like cinnamon toast or to sweeten a sauce, but I have found it to give baked goods too strong a taste.
-However, I just tried Ann Marie’s sucanat and hers tastes milder than my rapadura, and she has good luck with it in baked goods, so maybe it’s just a brand difference!
-Be sure to experiment to find what you like.
+- Rapadura or sucanat are great for some things, like cinnamon toast or to sweeten a sauce, but I have found it to give baked goods too strong a taste.

-- Ann Marie also just had me try her organic evaporated palm or coconut sugar and it’s so good!
-I could use that to replace 100% of the refined sugar in cookies and it would taste exactly the same!
-I’m so excited about this, because I’ve still used some refined sweeteners in my recipes if I couldn’t get them to taste good otherwise, but this may get me totally away from refined sweeteners!
-UPDATE: It’s over a year later now and I DO love using palm or coconut sugar in baking, it’s my favorite replacement sugar nowadays and baked goods taste perfectly wonderful!
+- I love using palm or coconut sugar in baking, it’s my favorite replacement sugar nowadays and baked goods taste perfectly wonderful!
 (I just replace it with a 1:1 ratio, but often will decrease the sugar in recipes, at least a little, just because I can and no one ever notices.)

-- Molasses is a sweetener with a strong taste, I use a little in the nut bar recipe that I’m posting soon – what have you had good luck with it in?
+- Molasses is a sweetener with a strong taste, I use a little in this nut bar recipe and also in this homemade pizza crust (Yum!), and of course in Molasses cookies, but what else do you like it in?

-- As I said last time, this chocolate mousse is a great recipe using dates as the sweetener.
+- As I said, this chocolate mousse is a great recipe using dates as the sweetener.
 You process them up really small and they give a good flavor.

 - Maple syrup (or maple sugar) is great for the ooey gooey layer in the bottom of the pan of cinnamon rolls, in homemade ice cream, to give smoothies a little sweet taste, and in homemade applesauce!
 (Read Is Maple Syrup a Safe Sweetener for Diabetics?)